 Laurier Brantford’s Women’s Hockey Tournament Rescheduled One Week Earlier

+Include your byline here

 Laurier Brantford’s women’s extramural hockey team played their third and final tournament on Feb.
-7, 2020, here in Brantford at the Wayne Gretzky Sports Centre, one week earlier than their original scheduled date.
+7 at the Wayne Gretzky Sports Centre in Brantford, one week earlier than their original scheduled date.

-The women’s home tournament was originally scheduled to be on Feb.
-14, but it seemed there were several issues that arose with the tournament being played on Valentines Day, the day which also begins Laurier Brantford’s winter reading week.
+The women’s home tournament was originally scheduled for Feb.
+14, but there were several issues with the Valentine’s Day tournament, which also marked the start of Laurier Brantford’s winter reading week.

-Summer Belanco, the captain of the women’s team, and Megan Thring, another core member of the team, were willing to share why the tournament had been rescheduled.
+Summer Belanco, the captain of the women’s team, and forward? defence? goalie?
+Megan Thring, said the team had to reschedule the tournament because some players had early reading week plans.
+That meant Laurier Brantford wouldn’t have enough players and risk forfeiting their games.

-“If we had to play next Friday, we would have possibly had to forfeit our participation since a handful of us will not be here due to early reading week plans,” said Belanco.

 “There are some of us who play in an Intermediate A league outside of school, and there is a tournament on that day, so some of us need to be at that as well,” said Thring.

-However, when the organizers were asked about the tournament date change, they had a different reason for why the tournament was to be played a week earlier.
+However, when the tournament? league? organizers were asked about the change, they had a different reason for why the tournament was being played a week earlier.

-“The rescheduling of the tournament was due to scheduling conflicts with other attending schools and was required in order to meet OCR hosting standards,” said Megan Jacklin, Coordinator of Recreation and Student Life at Laurier Brantford.
+“The rescheduling of the tournament was due to scheduling conflicts with other attending schools and was required in order to meet OCR hosting standards,” said Megan Jacklin, coordinator of Recreation and Student Life at Laurier Brantford.
+I think we also need more context here.
+What are the hosting standards?
+What were the conflicts with other schools?

-Regardless of the reschedule, the tournament went off without a hitch, and the Golden Hawks played a solid tournament throughout the day and made it to the semifinals before being eliminated in a tight game against Fanshawe College.
+Regardless of the reschedule, the tournament went off without a hitch, and the Golden Hawks played a solid tournament and made it to the semifinals before they were eliminated in a tight game against Fanshawe College.

-The women played their first game of the day against the University of Toronto Mississauga, with which they came out of with a 5-1 victory, with Megan Thring scoring four goals on the way to their win.
-They came up short in their second game against Fanshawe College with a 4-0 loss, who they met again in the semifinals, where the Golden Hawks lost 3-0 to a fast offence and a sharp goalie.
+The women played their first game of the day against the University of Toronto Mississauga, where they came out of with a 5-1 victory.
+Megan Thring scored four goals on the way to their win.
+They came up short in their second game against Fanshawe College with a 4-0 loss.
+They met Fanshawe again in the semifinals, where the Golden Hawks lost 3-0 to a fast offence and a sharp goalie.

 “I think we played really well offensively, we drove to the net really hard, and our practicing of cycling the puck in corners in training allowed us to execute it here today,” said Thring.
 “I do think we need to play more defensive hockey.
 We’re letting them break up through the middle, as well as protecting our goalie a little more.”